pauldambra/pauldambra.github.io/_posts/2019-11-30-serverless-lessons-learned.md

 # Empowering if you empower

 When I joined this team only QAs were allowed to deploy to production and only platform engineers made any infrastructure changes.
-It was inherited behaviour and it was crippling for productivity.
+It was inherited behaviour and it was debilitating for productivity.
 It also meant that folk with deep expertise in important tasks were snowed under with trivial tasks that didn't require their expertise.
 Because they were siloed the different groups sat separately and worked separately so shared very little understanding of each others needs and difficulties.

 The stability, reduced complexity, and reduced attack surface of Serviceful systems has helped give us the confidence to collapse those silos.
 Software engineers now regularly write terraform, platform engineers and QAs join the mob, and folk sit together.